Floating Arctic Bath Hotel Kiruna: You May Want To Pack An Extra Layer

 By Jackie Cohen

 Dry land is so old school.
-An unusual new Swedish innovation is in the works to launch in the late 2018.
-This daring design in the middle of Lule River of Northern Lapland will act as a floating oasis for a lucky dozen guests.
+An unusual new Swedish innovation launched in 2018.
+This daring design in the middle of the Lule River of Northern Lapland is a floating oasis for a lucky dozen guests.

-Designed to give visitors a front-row seat to the Northern Lights phenomenon, Arctic Bath will bob on the surface of the Lule River, a small channel near the village of Harads in Swedish Lapland, almost 1000 kilometers north of Stockholm.
+Designed to give visitors a front-row seat to the Northern Lights phenomenon, Arctic Bath bobs on the surface of the Lule River, a small channel near the village of Harads in Swedish Lapland, almost 1000 kilometers north of Stockholm.

 After the success of their nearby sister retreat, the wildly popular Treehotel with guestrooms built atop the treetops in the forest, the idea for the Arctic Bath Hotel was born.